May 24, 2018

 Sept 5, 2010

-Nine prominent scientists/physicians have accepted our invitation to serve on the board of scientific advisors.
+Nine prominent scientists/physicians have accepted our invitation to serve on the board of scientific advisers.
 We appreciate their support and enthusiasm about Ginseng research.